LubinKerhuel/hugo/content/post/pitot-build/index.md

 link="/img/pitot-darcy-prandtl-speed-error-fct-direction.png"
 width="100%"
 title="GPS ground speed and pitot air speed difference in function of the plane direction during the 450s flight of a Firstar 1600." caption="Blue dots are speed difference between GPS and pitot.
-The continuous black line is the wind sine wave (phase is wind direction; amplitude is wind strength) which best match the air speed and ground speed differences." numbered="true"
+The continuous black line is the wind sine wave (phase is wind direction; amplitude is wind strength) which best match the air speed and ground speed differences.
+Pitot values are averaged and undersampled by a factor 5." numbered="true"
 >}}